The Governing Body of Valence Primary School and Financial Information

-There are nine Governors and two Associate Governors at Valence including Mr November, the Head Teacher.
+There are seven Governors and one Associate Governor at Valence including Mr November, the Head Teacher.

 Now that you have been introduced to each of us, I would like to let you know how we work together as part of the Leadership team to improve provision for the children in our community.

-Being a Governor involves working strategically: this means to discuss and set policies that affect all areas of school life including Child Protection, Budget setting and monitoring and the Quality of Teaching.
+Being a Governor involves working strategically: this means discussing and setting policies that affect all areas of school life including Child Protection, Budget setting and monitoring and the Quality of Teaching.
 Many of these policies are statutory meaning the school is required to set and implement them by law.

 Governors have a responsibility to hold school staff accountable for the educational provision and attainment of the children at the school.

 We also recruit and support the Headteacher in their role as Senior Leader.

 In order to carry out our responsibilities we meet regularly throughout the year, usually at least once a term but the Chair meets more regularly with the Head Teacher to keep abreast of current issues within the school.

 We also have defined roles such as oversight of Special needs provision.
 This involves ensuring that all our policies and practices are up to date and that provision for children with additional needs such as autism, ADHD or Learning Delay is of the highest quality.